 We head to the beautiful west coast on one of the most spectacular drives in the world.
 A rugged, primeval landscape of luxuriant rainforest juxtaposed against breathtaking beach and ocean waves.

 Along the way from Franz Josef we pass through Ross, a town that arose from gold mining.
 The gold rush days of the second half of the 19th century were largely responsible for opening up the West Coast for settlement.
 Before this there was a small number of Maori who searched for greenstone, or Jade.
 We take a break at Hokitika to visit a Jade factory.
 This place experienced a massive gold rush in the late 1860s and today remnants can be seen everywhere: in original buildings and in the landscape, altered by excavations and vast mounds of tailings.

 We may also make a quick stop at the Bushman´s centre where you can taste a Possum pie or sink a drink in the Puke Pub (us Kiwis are classy folks!).

 We reach Greymouth Train Station by lunchtime, where you board the Tranz Alpine train.
 The crossing takes four and a half hours and travels through the absolutely stunning Arthur´s Pass.

 Tonight you are privileged to be staying at Haka Lodge, situated on the outskirts of the city centre.
 Dinner is provided on us and we invite you to make yourselves feel at home

 You can have a lie in this morning if you want!
-Alternatively there is another opportunity for hot air ballooning, surf lessons and tank driving.
-There is also a chance to explore the city and do some shopping before we leave for Kaikoura.
+Alternatively, there is an opportunity for hot air ballooning, surf lessons and tank driving.
+There is also a chance to explore the city and do some shopping before we leave for Kaikōura.

 This morning is for activities and you have the chance to swim with dolphins, watch for whales, learn to surf or even play mini golf.
 Dolphin swimming is incredibly popular, with groups often seeing hundreds of dolphins at a time!